 I am the sweet sugar used in my mother’s

-The tough, grubby gloves for my father’s scratched up hands.
+The tough, grubby gloves for my father’s scratched-up hands.

 The encouraging voice in the back

 And the confidence my sisters use when I find them crying in bed.

-I will be the excitement that tingles through my sisters spine’s when they say “I do”.
+I will be the excitement that tingles through my sisters’ spines when they say “I do.”